 Robert Peltz was the energy, passion and conscience of our High Holidays Funds for Food from the time of it’s inception until his unexpected death earlier this year.
 The fund has been renamed as a tribute to his efforts.

-Robert’s widow Leslie Peltz, and his good friend Jim Richman, carried Robert’s legacy forward this year.
+Robert’s widow Leslie Peltz, and his good friend Jim Richman, carried Robert’s legacy forward last year.
 Under their thoughtful and dedicated leadership the fund had a huge increase in both the number of donors and the amount of money raised.

 Number of donors – 191